 HALDEMAN: ...a point we gotta find out.
-Uh, he says "Now there'll be continual blackmail by Hunt, Liddy and McCord.
-Colson had talked indirectly to Hunt about commutation, Blackmail is continuing.
-Hunt called his lawyer, O'Brien at CREEP Friday.
+Uh, he says "Now there'll be continual blackmail by Hunt, Liddy and McCord, Colson had talked indirectly to Hunt about commutation (unintelligible with tape noise).
+Hunt called his lawyer, O"Brien at CREEP Friday.
 The lawyer came to me.
-Hunt was demanding seventy-two thousand for personal money and fifty thousand for attorneys' fees and he said he had to have it by the close of business yesterday;
+Hunt was demanding seventy-two thousand for personal money and fifty thousand for attorneys' fees and he said he had to have it by the close of business yesterday; HALDEMAN:

-HALDEMAN: that he was trying to get his
+that he was trying to get his

+(CONTINUED)

-(CONTINUED) affairs in order because he's gonna be sentenced on Friday.
+affairs in order because he's gonna be sentenced on Friday.
 This was on Wednesday.
 I told O'Brien he came to the wrong man.
 I'm not...
 I'm not involved with money.
 I don't know a thing about it and I can't help you."
-And he said, "O'Brien is a great ball player.
+And he said, -"O'Brien is a great ball player.
 He's completely safe and no problem.
-Hunt made a direct threat against Ehrlichman for blackmail" He said, "I'll bring Ehrlichman to his knees and put him in jail on Ellsberg and other.
+Hunt made a direct threat against Ehrlichman for blackmail.
+He said, "I'll bring Ehrlichman to his knees and put him in jail on Ellsberg and other things.
+"He said, "I don't know the extent of the, the other.
 It depends on what are the soft points the Cuban (unintelligible) that, that Hunt..."

+PRESIDENT: